 Town Hall Square

-The Town Hall Square contains the imposing building of the town hall itself (the Palace Ducezio), with arcades at ground level, and also contains the Cathedral.
 The facade of Noto cathedral contains a mixture of baroque and classical elements.
-To the bottom are eight columns with Corinthian capitals and niches, in the middle is a valuable door in bronze by G. F. Pirrone (1898-1978), depicting the life of St. Conrad, and at the top you can see two towers; the bell tower and clock tower.
+To the bottom there are eight columns with Corinthian capitals and niches, in the middle is a valuable door in bronze by G. F. Pirrone (1898-1978), depicting the life of St. Conrad, and at the top you can see two towers; the bell tower and clock tower.
+See Noto cathedral.

 To the sides of Noto cathedral are the 19th century Bishop's Palace and the Landolina Sant'Alfano Palace, in a less flamboyant Baroque style.
-The opposite side of the square is occupied by the Ducetius Palace, surrounded by a classical portico, designed by Sinatra, while the eastern side of the square is crowned with the façade of the Basilica of SS.Salvatore.
+The eastern side of the square is crowned with the façade of the Basilica of SS.Salvatore.

 Returning to the Corso Vittorio Emanuele you reach the imposing Church of the the Jesuit and the College attributed to Gagliardi, with the central portal surrounded by four columns.